The Complete PPC Account Audit Guide

 Where should you be looking?

-- The first thing to look at with campaigns is whether the naming structure makes sense and is easily understandable.
+The first item to look at with campaigns is whether the naming structure makes sense and is easily understandable.
 Essentially, are the campaigns numbered 1-20 or do they have unique names that explain what kind of ad groups I’m going to find?
-As we talked about a bit before, are the campaigns opted in to the Search or Display network only?
-Are Interest Category or Topics campaigns broken out in to their own campaigns or folded in to a general Display campaign?
+As we talked about before, are the campaigns opted into the Search or Display network only?
+Are Interest Category or Topics campaigns broken out into their own campaigns or folded into a general Display campaign?

-- When looking at ads in any given account, keep the basics in mind at the front end.
+When looking at ads in any given account, keep the basics in mind at the front end.
 Are the ads grammatically correct or do they contain spelling errors?
 Are the ads taking advantage of the punctuation that is permitted by the engines (i.e. do they contain any exclamation points, registered/trademark symbols, etc.)?
 Are the ads promoting prices or offers that have expired?
 Is there a different message being illustrated depending on the stage of the buying cycle this ad is intended for?
 Finally, when was the last time an ad test was performed?
-Generally speaking if there isn’t always an active ad test in an account, we try to determine why.
+Generally speaking, if there isn’t always an active ad test in an account, we try to determine why.
 No ad copy is perfect so something should always be tested to further enhance performance.

 Sitelinks are fairly usable in all verticals, so check to see if those are implemented.
 If so, do they lead the searchers to more relevant information to the original product/service?
 Is there a brick and mortar location for the business?
 If there is, check if location extensions are in use.
 Is the account running call extensions?
 Do they have the call extensions turned on only during call center/office hours?
 Have call metrics been regularly analyzed along with the rest of the account?

 What happens after the audit?